For many, the strength of the press is the hallmark of a democratic society.

 What do shield laws cover?

-The Commonwealth shield law states if journalists promise complete confidentiality to an informant, neither journalist nor employer can be compelled to disclose the informant’s identity.
+The Commonwealth shield law states that if journalists promise complete confidentiality to an informant, neither journalist nor employer can be compelled to disclose the informant’s identity.

 However, this only applies in federal courts and the ACT.